hyperledger/fabric/docs/source/private-data-arch.rst

 used to control dissemination of private data at endorsement time and, optionally, whether the data will be purged.

-The collection definition gets deployed to the channel at the time of chaincode instantiation (or upgrade).
-If using the peer CLI to instantiate the chaincode, the collection definition file is passed to the chaincode instantiation using the ``--collections-config`` flag.
-If using a client SDK, check the `SDK documentation <https://fabric-sdk-node.github.io/>`_ for information on providing the collection definition.
+Beginning with the Fabric chaincode lifecycle introduced with the Fabric v2.0 Alpha, the collection definition is part of the chaincode definition.
+The collection is approved by channel members, and then deployed when the chaincode definition is committed to the channel.
+The collection file needs to be the same for all channel members.
+If you are using the peer CLI to approve and commit the chaincode definition, use the ``--collections-config`` flag to specify the path to the collection definition file.
+If you are using the Fabric SDK for Node.js, visit `How to install and start your chaincode <https://fabric-sdk-node.github.io/master/tutorial-chaincode-lifecycle.html>`_.
+To use the `previous lifecycle process <https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html>`_ to deploy a private data collection, use the ``--collections-config`` flag when `instantiating your chaincode <https://hyperledger-fabric.readthedocs.io/en/latest/commands/peerchaincode.html#peer-chaincode-instantiate>`_.

 Collection definitions are composed of the following properties: